tiagonj/CppND-Capstone-Catch-Game/README.md

 Fast forward to 2020.
 For my Udacity C++ Nanodegree Capstone project I have decided to honour my 2006 bright-eyed self by implementing a game which uses the same gameplay elements of _Apanha da Azeitona_, and thus showcase some learnings from this Nanodegree.

-The game, _Catch!_ features the same gameplay style as its spiritual predecessor:
+The game, _Catch!_, features the same gameplay style as its spiritual predecessor:
 * A "basket" which can be moved left and right, and
 * Pseudo-randomly generated objects which the player must catch in order to score points.